TL;DR

 Mistake

-Solution: Create 4 sitelinks to different pages (product categories, best sellers, about, contact), 4 callouts with specific benefits (not generic "quality"), structured snippets with product/service lists.
+Solution: Create 4 sitelinks to different pages (product categories, best sellers, about, contact), 4 callouts with specific benefits (not generic "quality"), and structured snippets with product/service lists.

 Category 6: Audiences and remarketing